Exopandora/BetterChat/README.md

 ## Configuration ##
 BetterChat can be enabled and disabled while TeamSpeak is running.
-Just go to the settings menu inside TeamSpeak and navigate to Behavior.
+Just go to the settings menu inside TeamSpeak and navigate to Chats.
 There you can toggle specific features, like BBCode support or Rich Embeds, or enable and disable the addon entirely.

 ![BetterChat Settings](images/settings.png)